AtenDesignGroup/wordpress-starter/README.md

 ## Theme Information
-The wordpress-start comes with two themes, once a preferred theme is chosen the unused theme can be removed.
+The wordpress-starter comes with two themes, once a preferred theme is chosen the unused theme can be removed.

 ### Aten FSE Theme